zhengfuli/metasquares-alpha-zero-general/README.md

-# chinese-checkers-alpha-zero
+# chinese-checkers-alpha-zero-general
-A chinese checkers game AI based on AlphaZero algorithm
+Implementation of AlphaZero algorithm on Chinese checkers using alpha-zero-general.